Join the EulerFold community

 In 1905, Albert Einstein published a paper that fundamentally altered the human understanding of time and space.
 Before this, the universe was viewed through Newtonian mechanics, where time was absolute and flowed at the same rate for everyone.
 Einstein argued that this view was incompatible with the observed behavior of light.
 He proposed that time and space are relative to the observer's motion, and that only the speed of light remains constant across all frames of reference.
 It was a shift from a fixed, rigid universe to one that is profoundly interconnected.

-The Constant Speed of Light
+The Invariance of the Speed of Light

 Dive Deeper